ufrgs-hyman/meican/docs/guide/migration.md

 #####1.
 Backup of the configurations

-Do a backup of the old application, configurations and database.
+Backup the following files from config`s folder: "db.php", "mailer.php" and "params.php".

 #####2.
 Backup of the database

-Do a backup of the old application, configurations and database.
+Access the phpMyAdmin interface and export the MEICAN database.

 #####3.
 Prepare the new environment